bszwej/mongodb-s3-stream-example/README.md

 ## MongoDB basics

-Blocks below present basic MongoDB command you can use when playing with backup/restore streams.
+The block below presents a basic set of MongoDB commands useful when playing with backup/restore streams.

 ```sh
 > show dbs